Saturday, May 30, 2009

 -- Mark Twain

 ...My anchor seemed to have dug-in well.
-I had anchored before, with others, and once with my old dinghy, but never alone on a cruising sailboat.
-I had lots of "reading knowledge" on sailing, but little experience alone.
+I had anchored before, with others, and had practiced with my old dinghy, but never alone on a cruising sailboat.
+I had lots of "reading knowledge" on sailing, but little experience alone, as I've said.
 So it was all new.
 Everything was new.
 I was giddy and frightened and blessed, it seemed.
 That's how it felt.
 I wasn't ready, but I would learn-as-I-go.
 No other choice at that point.

 I had taught myself to navigate, and had, in fact greatly enjoyed looking at the charts and figuring-out where I might go.
 It's a satisfying intellectual challenge to comprehend your more-or-less exact location at all times on a mostly unmarked large body of water.